- Director of White House Domestic Policy Council under President Barack Obama

 - Economic Issues

 - The Presidency

 Melody Barnes, Professor of Practice in Public Affairs and Co-Director of the University of Virginia's Democracy Initiative, is a co-founder and principal of MB² Solutions LLC, a domestic strategy firm.
-Barnes serves an independent director on the boards of Ventas, Inc. (NYSE:VTR); Booz Allen Hamilton Holding Corporation (NYSE:BHA); Public Policy Advisory Board; Uber; the Marguerite Casey Foundation; and Year Up.
+Barnes serves as an independent director on the boards of Ventas, Inc.; Booz Allen Hamilton Holding Corporation; Public Policy Advisory Board; Uber; the Marguerite Casey Foundation; and Year Up.
 Barnes also chairs the Aspen Institute Forum for Community Solutions and Opportunity Youth Incentive Fund.
 From January 2009 until January 2012, she was assistant to the president and director of the White House Domestic Policy Council.